 We have finalised our consultation on the transition period to allow non omni-directional lamps to be installed under activity 21A of the Victorian Energy Upgrades (VEU) program.
 We have decided to

-Since August this year we’ve been building the capacity of the energy industry to understand family violence and exploring issues specific to the sector in responding to family violence.
-We’ve held four workshops in four months, with 27 presenters and 140 attendees.
-These included representatives from 19 energy retailers as well as water, debt collection, connection services, banking, insurance, telecommunications and
+… december 2018 we have wrapped up a series of workshops on family violence for energy retailers. since august this year we’ve been building the capacity of the energy industry to understand family violence and exploring issues specific to the sector in responding to family violence. we’ve held four workshops in

 Numurkah Solar Farm Pty Ltd (ACN 618 524 422) applied for a licence to generate electricity under section 18 of the Electricity Industry Act 2000 (Vic).
 The applicant proposes to generate electricity (total capacity of 128MW) at a site located approximately 220km north of Melbourne, Victoria.The commission may grant or refuse to grant the application for any reason it considers appropriate having regard to the commission’s objectives under the Electricity Industry